MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/CampaignIterator.md

 # CampaignIterator

 Contains the methods for iterating through a list of campaigns.
-For information about Iterators, see [Iterators](../concepts/iterators.md).
+For information about iterators, see [Iterators](../concepts/iterators.md).

 Example usage:
 ```javascript